lesterpjy/uva_msai_vault/IR1/Neural Information Retrieval/5 - Dense Retrieval.md

 - Achieves strong performance (MRR@10 of 0.360)
 - However, it's not immediately compatible with standard ANN indices

-In practice, ColBERT uses a two-stage retrieval pipeline:
+In practice, <span style="color:rgb(172, 96, 230)">ColBERT uses the reranking pipeline</span>:
 1. Identify candidates using ANN with query token embeddings
 2. Rerank these candidates using the MaxSim mechanism

 ## Robustness & Out-of-domain Evaluation

 An important challenge for neural IR methods is robustness across different domains and tasks.
-The BEIR benchmark evaluates retrieval models on diverse datasets outside their training domain.
+The <span style="color:rgb(172, 96, 230)">BEIR benchmark evaluates retrieval models on diverse datasets outside their training domain</span>.

 Key findings:

-- Neural IR methods are generally less robust than traditional statistical methods when applied to new domains
+- <span style="color:rgb(172, 96, 230)">Neural IR methods are generally less robust than traditional statistical methods</span> when applied to new domains
 - Single-vector dense retrieval methods (like DPR) are the least robust
-- Methods that use token-level interactions (like ColBERT) or combine dense and sparse approaches show better cross-domain performance
+- Methods that use token-level interactions (like ColBERT) or <span style="color:rgb(172, 96, 230)">combine dense and sparse approaches show better cross-domain performance</span>
 - Approaches are improving gradually (e.g., newer methods like DRAGON show better robustness)

 ## Conclusion